Sir Vernon Ellis succeeds Ian Stoutkzer CBE as Chair of Live Music Now

 Thursday 4th October 2018 1:30PM

 Live Music Now (LMN) was founded in 1977 by Yehudi Menuhin and his great friend Ian Stoutzker.
-After 41 years in the role of chairman, Ian Stoutzker retired today.
+After 41 years in the role of chairman, Ian Stoutzker retired on 4 October 2018.
 The board has elected Sir Vernon Ellis to succeed him as chair, and Ian has been elected Founder President of LMN.

 Throughout the years, Ian Stoutzker has been LMN’s chairman and driving force, involved directly in shaping its growth and development.